tjhunter/karps/doc/paper/scratch.md

 A group corresponds to the notion that data points can somehow be associated together.
 As a byproduct it allows to express transforms on potentially many datasets all at once.

-__Definition: group__ A group is a function from datasets to datasets:
+__Definition: group__ A group is a function from values to datasets:

 ```hs
 type Group k v = k -> Dataset v